Test Code PSTF Protein S Antigen, Plasma

 ≥50 years: 65-160%

-Normal, full-term newborn infants or healthy premature infants may have decreased levels of total protein S (15-50%); but because of low levels of C4b-binding protein, free protein S may be normal or near the normal adult level (≥50%).
+Normal, full-term infants or healthy premature infants may have decreased levels of total protein S (15-50%); but because of low levels of C4b-binding protein, free protein S may be normal or near the normal adult level (≥50%).
 Total protein S reaches adult levels by 90 to 180 days postnatal.*

 *See Pediatric Hemostasis References section in Coagulation Guidelines for Specimen Handling and Processing